Iran nuclear deal parties meet as accord nears collapse

 Since last month, European members have in turn begun raising the possibility of triggering the so-called "dispute resolution mechanism" foreseen in the accord, which could lead to the resumption of UN sanctions on Iran.
 On the eve of what was already likely to be a strained meeting, Britain, France and Germany accused Iran of developing nuclear-capable ballistic missiles, in a letter to the UN on Thursday.

 Iranian Foreign Minister Javad Zarif dismissed the allegation as "desperate falsehood".
-However, despite the mounting tension observers say Britain, France and Germany are unlikely to trigger the dispute resolution mechanism on Friday when their diplomats attend the joint commission meeting chaired by senior EU official Helga-Maria Schmid.
+Despite the mounting tension observers say Britain, France and Germany are unlikely to trigger the dispute resolution mechanism on Friday.

 Analysts say if UN sanctions are re-imposed and the deal falls apart, Iran could also withdraw from the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
-"It's not clear whether that's worth the benefit," Ali Vaez from the International Crisis Group told AFP.
+"It's not clear whether that's worth the benefit," Ali Vaez of International Crisis Group told AFP.

 But he warned the risk of the deal collapsing was increasing as Iran was "running out of measures that are easy to reverse and non-controversial".
 "Both sides are locked into an escalatory cycle that is just very hard to imagine that they would step away from," he said.